Environment

 • *6 IMDS: Stands for International Material Data System.
 A database of materials and its scheme.

-Review of the chemical substance management system
+Maintaining and updating the chemical substance management framework

 Restrictions on chemical substances in products